PTBStudios/Enhanced-GUI-Service/README.md

 # Enhanced-GUI-Service

-**Repository Code: 616387491 (if you don't know what to do with this, scroll down to the Installation tutorial.)**
+Link to our model:

 This is a service that allows for more flexbility and adds more functionality to ROBLOX's GUI engine.
-The source itself is currently closed-source but we (PTBStudios) plan on opening the source to everyone shortly.

 ## Current Features
 Currently the only feature available is a bootstrapper that automates button animations and makes it easy to create your own animations.
+We plan on adding more as time goes on.

 ### Easy-Peasy Button Animations
 This feature will make animating your buttons A LOT easier and way more efficient.
 First make sure to Install (see below) the script, then you can use this API: